Updated post: 26/10/2019 | October 2019

 - Buenos Aires is the hub for domestic flights

 - I prefer to travel with hand-luggage only.
-Using the same hotel at both ends of the trip allowed me to bring two small pieces of luggage with me for the UK, but leave one behind at the hotel when I was travelling around Argentina.
+Using the same hotel at both ends of the trip allowed me to bring two small pieces of luggage with me for the UK, leaving one at the hotel when I was travelling around Argentina.

 This gave me a very loose structure for the trip.
 From there, all was all systems go!
 Here’s how I did it.

 A day-by-day Argentina itinerary

 And how did it all work out?
 Very well in fact.
 Here’s how it panned out …